 Features of pharmaceutical translation

 Like medicine, pharmaceutical translation is a wide area of specialisation covering a number of subspecialities.
-All these specialities have a particularly wide range of regulations and laws that limit not only their scope and professional practice, but in many cases the terminology itself.
+Each of these specialities within pharmaceutical translation has a particularly wide range of regulations and laws that limit not only their scope and professional practice, but in many cases the terminology itself.
 Similarly, given the importance of pharmaceutical products to the economy and government, this type of translation covers a very diverse range of specialist languages and registers, including legal, administrative, technical, IT, advertising and marketing language.
 What's more, the pharmaceuticals field is subject to constant updates - both linguistic and conceptual - which entail advanced handling of tools and information resources by the translator.
+Speed, precision, knowledge of the terminology, experience and confidentiality are just some of the essential requirements within pharmaceutical translation.

 At AT Language Solutions we have specialist and experienced native translators working in the pharmaceuticals field, who can guarantee a reliable translation in line with the customer's requirements as well as the market and the pharmaceutical sector's.